LeaderPortfolio

 Early Life

 Rodger O. Riney was born in 1945.
-He developed an interest in the stock market at a young age, sparked by his grandparents gifting him shares of stock.
-Riney earned a Bachelor of Science in civil engineering and an MBA from the University of Missouri.
+He was introduced to the stock market at a young age by his grandparents.
+Riney earned a Bachelor of Science in civil engineering and a Master of Business Administration from the University of Missouri.
 During his studies, he gained valuable experience by interning at Edward Jones Investments.

 Rise to Success